qasim-ali0/qasim-ali0.github.io/_projects/2_humanoid_world_model.md

 related_publications: true
 ---

 We present **Humanoid World Models (HWM)** 🤖🧠 — a family of lightweight, open-source video prediction models for humanoid robots — showcased at the [ICML 2025 Workshop on Physically Plausible World Models](https://openreview.net/forum?id=ENAycZapM2&noteId=ENAycZapM2).
-It predicts 8 future video frames conditioned on 9 past video frames and humanoid control tokens (e.g., joint angles, velocities).
+It predicts *8* future video frames conditioned on *9* past video frames and humanoid control tokens (e.g., joint angles, velocities).
 Such world models can facilitate simulation, planning, and synthetic policy learning.

 ---

-### Why HWM?
+### Why world model for humanoids?
-World foundation models are able to predict high fidelity future video conditioned on control tokens.
-These models can be used for synthetic policy evaluation, synthetic policy training, and long-horizon planning.However many world foundation models are closed-source and\or large models requiring 8+ H100 GPUs.
+World foundation models, when scaled appropriately, are able to predict high fidelity and physically plausible future video conditioned on the past.
+These models can be used by humanoid robots for synthetic policy evaluation, synthetic policy training, and long-horizon planning.
+However many world foundation models are closed-source and\or require large amounts of computational resources (e.g. [8+ H100s](https://github.com/nvidia-cosmos/cosmos-predict2/blob/9944a1aebd172a1750c2f9669eca81eb71e6277c/documentations/performance.md)).

 <div style="text-align: center;">
   <img